golodash/galidator/README.md

 Output:
 ```
-map[Password:[password must be at least 8 characters long and contain one lowercase, one uppercase, one special and one number character]]
+map[Password:[Password must be at least 8 characters long and contain one lowercase, one uppercase, one special and one number character]]
 false
 ```